 Working through the lunch period requires prior approval from a supervisor.
-If an employee works through the lunch period, such time shall be paid at their regular rate of pay unless it meets the requirement for overtime as set forth in Article 3(2) or Article 10(2).
+If an employee works through the lunch period, such time shall be paid at their regular rate of pay unless it meets the requirement for overtime as set forth in Article 3 (Hours of Work), Section 2 (Work Week) or Article 10 (Wages), Section 2 (Overtime).

-Community Corrections Officers, Community Corrections Counselors, Community Corrections Technicians, and Community Corrections Aides in the Residential Services Division of Community Corrections shall receive a thirty (30) minute paid lunch period with the expectation that the employees are available for work during that time.
+Community Corrections Officers, Community Corrections Counselors, Community Corrections Technicians, Community Corrections Work Crew Specialists, Community Corrections Aides in the Residential Services program of the Sheriff's Office Jail Division, Juvenile Counselor 1's in the Juvenile Intake and Assessment Center and H3S's Behavioral Health Division's Mobile Crisis Response Team Clinicians shall receive a thirty (30) minute paid lunch period with the expectation that the employees are available for work during that time.